 Excel is admirable.
 But as we handle more information, faster reaction, ad-hoc analysis are expected Excel is not always capable to serve this environment.
 It is a major flow but to throw our Excel-knowledge to the dogs is not the solution we offer.

-Advanced Budgeting can eliminate technical borders of Excel and resolve many shortcomings and difficulties of planning and reporting processes.
+ABUX can eliminate technical borders of Excel and resolve many shortcomings and difficulties of planning and reporting processes.

 Excel is not designed to allocate data and then collect new versions.
 There is lack of process control when data is copied and shared multiple times.